iwataniKenji/rocket-nfts/README.md

 <H2 id="about">📙 About</H2>

-<p>Landing page challenge from Rocketseat "Discover" module.
+<p>Landing page challenge from Rocketseat.
 Project used to practice html and css concepts</p>
 <p>Developed by <a href="https://www.rocketseat.com.br/" target="_blank">Rocketseat</a> Made by <a href="https://www.linkedin.com/in/kleverson-kenji-iwatani/" target="_blank">Kenji Iwatani</a></p>

 <p>